MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 4. You see a prompt that you have an existing account with Microsoft.
 Select **Sign in.**

-5. Enter the password provided by the Authorized Lab Hoster.
+5. Enter the password provided by the Authorized Lab Hoster and sign in.

 6. Select **Yes** to stay signed in.